Mexico Government

 Capital Time Difference UTC-6 (1 hour behind Washington, DC, during Standard Time)

-Note: Mexico has four time zones
+time zone note: Mexico has four time zones

-Independence 16 September 1810 (declared); 27 September 1821 (recognized by Spain)
+Independence 16 September 1810 (declared independence from Spain); 27 September 1821 (recognized by Spain)

 National Holiday Independence Day, 16 September (1810)